ashutoshc8101/ashutoshc8101/README.md

 - 🔭 I’m currently working on fossasia/susi.ai and personal projects.

-- 🌱 I’m currently learning angular and jest.
+- 🌱 I’m currently learning angular and jest (react-testing).

 - 👯 I’m looking to collaborate on frontend and backend (nodejs) projects.